akseidel/pywordletool/README.md

 ### Running the Wordle Helper with **start-pywt.command**

 * **start-pywt.command** is a shell script intended for launching the Wordle helper from a computer's file browser.
-It should run the helper with a double-click after being properly setup.
+It should run the helper with a double click after being properly setup.
 * Setting up **start-pywt.command** requires marking it an executable file.
 This is later described in **Installing the Wordle Helper**
 * **start-pywt.command** checks for required components before launching the Wordle helper.
 It reports what components are missing and will not launch the Wordle helper when critical components are missing.
 * **start-pywt.command** output looks like this when it is launching the Wordle helper: